 Thanks to its 2,500-year-long history, Rome is one of the most diverse and culturally rich cities in the world.
 Despite its being one of the largest European capitals, the Eternal City is rather simple to visit, since most museums and cultural attractions are located in its central neighborhoods.

 Our suggestion is to move across the city on foot (if you like walking), by taxi, or by the underground network, since the road traffic is notoriously cluttered in Rome and the public bus and tram system is often unreliable and overcrowded.

-In a nutshell, there are three main groups of museums and cultural sites in Rome (and the Vatican City): of archaeology, of old master’s and Renaissance art, and modern and contemporary art.
+In a nutshell, there are three main groups of museums and cultural sites in Rome (and the Vatican City): museums of archaeology, museums of old master’s and Renaissance art, and museums of modern and contemporary art.
 Overall, they hold many stunning art masterpieces second to none in the world.
-Furthermore, artworks in Rome are often surrounded by buildings which are architectural masterpieces in themselves.
+Furthermore, artworks in Rome are often surrounded by buildings that are architectural masterpieces in themselves.

 Our final suggestion is: don’t hurry in Rome, the city has its own, quite relaxed, pace and requires you to adapt to it to fully enjoy its unique personality.